yzcj105/rbm2mps/README.md

 ## Test program ##
 * Example.m
-Take the RBM in Fig.1(a) as an example and construct MPS by two different ways as Fig.2 and Fig.4 in Sec.II .
-The bond diemensions are shown, consistant with Fig.2(c) and Fig.4(c).
-The MPS are exactly the same in their canonical form.
-It helps to simplify an RBM as in Sec.V, Fig.8.
+Taking the RBM structure in Fig.1(a) as an example, we construct the MPS using two different approaches (Fig.2 and Fig.4 of Sec.II).
+The bond dimensions are shown to be consistent with Fig.2(c) and Fig.4(c).
+The two MPS are identical in their canonical form, which also demostrates simplification of an RBM as discussed in Sec.V.